 Katsina figures that are made to be sold, like this one, are called katsintihu by the Hopi.
 Although they represent a sacred belief system, they are very popular as art pieces.

-This figure is currently featured in Living Arts of the Hopi.
+This figure is featured in the virtual exhibit Living Arts of the Hopi.

 Recent Posts